PDXostc/dstc/README.md

 arguments, taking overhead data into consideration, should stay under 63K.
 This can be extended as a part of the retry mechanism listed above.

-## No architectural reordering of arguments.
+## Arguments are transmitted in native format
 Arguments are currently copied across the network in their native format using ```memcpy()``` without respect to endianess or padding.
 This means that arguments will only be transferred correctly